gogleva/SecretSanta/README.md

 - prediction graphs (?) when each candidate was rejected -->?
 - function and class to run targetP
 - function: M-slicer - for alternative translation start sites (could be mitochondrial?)
-- excessive unit test of inputs/outputs for pipers